denis-lasser/hedging-against-turkish-inflation/README.md

     docker run -p 8888:8888 -v "$(pwd):/home/jovyan/app" hedging-inflation

 The terminal will provide a link, which you can click to open the jupyter notebook in your browser.
 Then select "guide.ipynb".

+## Generate Paper and Presentation

+First, you need to pull the texlive/texlive docker image, if you don't have it already.

+    docker pull texlive/texlive:latest

+Navigate to the /reports directory and run the following command from the command line:

+    docker run -v $(pwd):/workdir -it texlive/texlive bash

+From within the  docker container you can convert the .tex files to pdf:

+    pdflatex 'Hedging Against Turkish Inflation_Paper.tex'
+    pdflatex 'Hedging Against Turkish Inflation_Presentation.tex'